Classification of spherical algebraic subalgebras of real simple Lie algebras of rank 1: Introduction

-\begin{proposition} Let $G=K\exp(\p)$ be a connected simple Lie group of real rank $1$. \begin{enumerate}[(1)] \item Let $H=K_H\exp(\p_H)$ be a reductive algebraic subgroup of $G$.
-Then $H$ is spherical if and only if $K_H$ acts transitively on the connected components of the spheres in $\p_H^\perp$. \item Let $H=M_HA_HN_H$ be a non-reductive algebraic subgroup with $\dim \lie{n}_H^\perp\geq2$.
-Then $H$ is spherical if and only if $A_H=A$ and $M_H$ acts transitively on the spheres in $\lie{n}_H^\perp$. \end{enumerate} \end{proposition}
+\begin{proposition} Let $G=K\exp(\p)$ be a connected simple Lie group of real rank $1$ with Iwasawa decomposition $G=KAN$.
+Let $M:=\mathcal{N}_K(\lie{a})$. \begin{enumerate}[(1)] \item Let $H=K_H\exp(\p_H)$ be a reductive algebraic subgroup of $G$.
+Then $H$ is spherical if and only if $K_H$ acts transitively on the connected components of the spheres in $\p_H^\perp$. \item Let $H=M_HA_HN_H$ be a non-reductive algebraic subgroup of $G$.
+If $N_H=N$, then $H$ is spherical.
+If $\dim N/N_H\geq1$, then $H$ is spherical if and only if $A_H=A$ and $M_H$ acts transitively on the connected components of the spheres in $\lie{n}_H^\perp$. \end{enumerate} \end{proposition}

-The main technical work consists in reducing considerations to a normal form of the Lie algebra of $H$ where we can carry out explicit calculations.
-Then we make essential use of Onishchik's classification of transitive actions on spheres in order to single out those normal forms that are spherical.
-More details on this general scheme are given in Section~4.
-In the remaining Sections~5 to~8 we carry out the necessary calculations case by case for $\lie{so}(n,1)$, $\lie{su}(n,1)$, $\lie{sp}(n,1)$ and $\lie{f}_4$.